-As of February 1, 2019, the Company had in place agreements with bargaining units representing the entire unionized workforce at Grand Trunk Western Railroad Company ("GTW"), companies owned by Illinois Central Corporation ("ICC"), companies owned by Wisconsin Central Ltd. ("WC"), Bessemer & Lake Erie Railroad Company ("BLE") and The Pittsburgh and Conneaut Dock Company ("PCD").
+As of February 1, 2019, the Company had in place agreements with bargaining units representing the entire unionized workforce at GTW, companies owned by ICC, companies owned by WC, BLE and PCD.
 Agreements in place have various moratorium provisions, which preserve the status quo in respect of the given collective agreement during the terms of such moratoriums.
 Where negotiations are ongoing, the terms and conditions of existing agreements generally continue to apply until new agreements are reached or the processes of the Railway Labor Act have been exhausted.

 The general approach to labor negotiations by U.S. Class I railroads is to bargain on a collective national basis with the industry, which GTW, ICC, WC and BLE participated in, for collective agreements covering non-operating employees.
 This national bargaining concluded in 2018 with successor collective bargaining agreements in place for all railroad unions, including all of CN's non-operating craft employees.
 Collective agreements covering operating employees at GTW, ICC, WC and BLE, and all employees at PCD continue to be bargained on a local (corporate) basis.
-CN has ratified agreements with 12 of 18 bargaining units covering approximately 1,600 of CN's operating craft employees.
-The remaining six collective agreements, covering approximately 1,750 operating craft employees at PCD represented by United Steelworkers, are currently under renegotiation.
+CN had ratified agreements with 12 of 18 bargaining units covering approximately 1,600 of CN's operating craft employees.
+The remaining six collective agreements, covering approximately 1,750 operating craft employees and the employees at PCD represented by United Steelworkers, were all subsequently ratified by December 27, 2019.